wikimedia/wikimedia-developer-portal/src/about/index.md

 This site currently in development.
 For more information about the project and to share your feedback, visit [mediawiki.org](https://www.mediawiki.org/wiki/Special:MyLanguage/Developer_Advocacy/Developer_Portal).

+For technical documentation about the portal and its implementation, see [the docs on Wikitech](https://wikitech.wikimedia.org/wiki/Developer_Portal).

 ## Image credits

 * Wikimedia logo: Neolux, Public domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Wikimedia_logo_white.svg)